Yoyiberto/KinIn_documentation/docs/getting-started/installation.md

 For getting a better visual understanding and a comprobation of the results from codesys, we can run the ‘code.m’ to ensure that the results are the same and how will the mechanism look in real life.

 ## **6. Demonstration & Examples**
-   - Screenshots or a step-by-step video (if possible).
-   - Example scenarios for using the project.

-The example given is about one of the real mechanisms in which the framework was tested.
+There are examples for all the functions included in the framework.
+There is one example about one of the real mechanisms in which the framework was tested.
-It can be tested in other mechanisms.
-As long as the numerical values are ...
-One key point is having the ...V matrix for the description in codesys.